Sabrenetics/Cytheseus/README.md

 # Current alternatives?

-Web apps such as ReadyPlayerMe https://readyplayer.me/ have a similar capability to design avatars with cyberpunk fashion, but they lack the capability to add comments, documents, wiki's, media and statistics about you're cyberware and avatar.
 There is no clear alternative in the market that exists.

+An non biomedical engineering related extremely basic under develop example is - [https://github.com/realJustinLee/LiAg/tree/master](https://github.com/realJustinLee/LiAg)

 # USE GUIDE